The Snow Queen 3: Fire and Ice: Critical response

-In Rotten Tomatoes, the film had an approval rating of 95% within 125 audience ratings.
 The film received three stars from Common Sense Media.
 The critical review noted the film's representation of a positive role model and messages: "The characters learn the importance of standing by and protecting your family."

 Russian reviews were positive toward the film.
 A critical review by Makzim Markov from Ridus gave the film four stars.
 Critical review by Film.ru commended, "An interesting and beautiful Russian fairy-tale cartoon comedy in which Gerda finds the magic of the Snow Queen.
 If the main Russian animated series on the domestic market is by St. Petersburg studio's "Melnitsa", then the best series for the foreign market is Snow Queen by the Voronezh studio Wizart Animation.
 This is a real extravaganza of bright colors and spectacular designs."
 Critical review at Izvestia remarked, "In the new film, children will again laugh at the Troll Orm, and their parents will be touched by the joy of their children."

 Maria Tereschenko of Kino-Teatr found the film excellent in its presentation of family values by stating, "Snow Queen 3 continues the theme of 'family values' and loyalty to loved ones stated in the first two episodes.
 This is another story about how the heart of each of us can become a battleground of good and evil, and only the love of loved ones can save the heroes from rash actions or disastrous consequences."
 The film props received recognition as they were interesting too: "The creators pay attention to the costumes of the main characters, of which a lot was made for the film (indeed, Gerda's snow dress is beautiful), but even more, perhaps, the peculiar vehicles that appear in this franchise are striking.
 A beautiful carriage, a ship that rides on ice, a beautiful ice train... and at the hottest moment, Kai has to jump on ice floes floating in hot lava…"